Monteseu/Mbox/README.md

 # Mbox

-> It took me 4h 40min to do it, including the analysis of the reference game
+> It took me 4h 40min to do it, including the analysis of the reference game.

 > I wasn't used to a rail-based control system so I has to improvise a little bit.
+Anyway I focused on having a clear level-making system so extending it would be pretty easy.

 > I'd really like to improve the level variety but the tech part took me more than I expected.
 Also the lack of GUI and finishing rewards, animatios etc. More juicy feedback, cam shaking etc.